 The Dominican Republic is the most visited travel destination in the Caribbean.
-Every year, over five million travelers from around the world arrive at this beautiful tropical island nation–and for good reason!
+Every year, over five million travelers from around the world arrive at this beautiful tropical island nation–and for good reason since there are many incredible Dominican Republic things to do!
 The Dominican Republic is considered a “micro-continent” because it offers a little bit of almost everything from bright blue beaches to chilly mountain towns surrounded by pine trees.
 However, with so many amazing places to visit in the Dominican Republic, tourism is not so consistently spread around the island.
-To encourage others to venture out beyond the beach resorts, here is an insider’s guide on the top 27 incredible things to do in the Dominican Republic!
+To encourage others to venture out beyond the beach resorts, here is an insider’s guide, from someone who has been to the Domican Republic countless times, on 27 incredible things to do in the Dominican Republic!

 Don’t forget to follow my adventures on Instagram: @DominicanAbroad

-Related Resources on Travel to the Dominican Republic
+Related Resources for Planning Your Dominican Republic Itinerary

 → Dominican Republic Tours & Excursions Around the Island

 → Best Areas to Visit/Where to Stay in the Dominican Republic